hpca-uji/convGemm/README.md

 # convGemmNhwc

-Convolution using implicit gemm for matrices in NHWC format
+Convolution using implicit GEMM for matrices in NHWC format